 MATTHEW DUNCOMBE, 2016.
 Thought as Internal Speech in Plato and Aristotle Logical Analysis and History of Philosophy.
 19, 105-125

-My British Academy project, entitled 'Relativity in Ancient Philosophy' asks at what it is for things to relate to each other.
+I am currently finishing a monograph based on my British Academy project, entitled 'Relativity in Ancient Philosophy'.
+The book asks at what it is for things to relate to each other.
 What is it to be larger or smaller, for example?
 In particular, I'm looking at ancient views of relativity and how underlying assumptions about relativity affected ancient philosophy.
 I articulate Plato's ideas about relatives and follow how Aristotle, the Stoics and Sceptics develop these ideas, given their own agendas.
 I also argue that ancient thinking can help us get clear the phenomenon of relativity more generally.

 My work in Groningen looked at dialectic in Aristotle's logic as part of a project on the Roots of Deduction.